TimothyByrd/ChaosHelper/README.md

 The Chaos Helper tool can do the following automatically:

-- Given your account and poesessid:
+- Given your account and poesessid, it can:
     - Determine your current character and league.
     - Figure out which stash tab to use look at.
 - Notice you have changed zones by tailing PoE's client.txt file.